Everything You Need To Know About Loading Dock Rules

 OSHA Loading Dock Requirements for Better Loading Dock Fall Protection

-Loading docks are the hub for shipping and receiving for many businesses meaning that they are also a big source of profit for businesses.
-Because of all the hustle and bustle that happens on a loading dock there can be many dangers of working on and around them – there are various rules that both employers should implement, and employees should follow while near to loading docks to make sure that everyone is as safe as they can be.
+Loading docks are the hub for shipping and receiving for many businesses, meaning that they are also a big source of profit for businesses.
+Because of all the hustle and bustle that happens on a loading dock, there can be many dangers of working on and around it.
+There are various rules that both employers should implement, and employees should follow while near loading docks to make sure that everyone is as safe as they can be.
 Of course there are some very general loading dock rules that everyone is expected to follow such as keeping floors clean, dry, and in good condition meaning that it’s important to clean up any trash or miscellaneous items that might find their way onto the floor where everyone is moving about as well as being alert to your surroundings including other vehicles, workers, and materials.
-But what about the less known loading dock rules, the ones that you might not know exist?
-The United States Department of Labor: Occupational Safety & Health Administration or OSHA doesn’t have very many CLEAR guidelines when it comes to loading dock requirements, but here is what we have found.
-OSHA states the biggest potential hazards when it comes to loading docks are “falling off the edge of the dock” and “skidding or slipping due to wet or icy conditions”
+But what about the lesser-known loading dock rules, the ones that you might not know exist?
+The United States Department of Labor: Occupational Safety & Health Administration, or OSHA, doesn’t have very many CLEAR guidelines when it comes to loading dock requirements, but here is what we have found.
+OSHA states the biggest potential hazards when it comes to loading docks are “falling off the edge of the dock” and “skidding or slipping due to wet or icy conditions.”

-Be sure to check through your individual state loading dock rules and regulations as well to ensure that you are making your workspace the safest that it can be.
-To help you get started thinking about some of the less thought of various concerns when it comes to your loading dock, we decided to put together a short list of rules to think about based on OSHA’s stated potential hazards so that you can make your loading dock a safe one.
+Be sure to check through your individual state loading dock rules and regulations as well to ensure that you are making your workspace the safe as it can be.
+To help you get started thinking about some of the less thought-of various concerns when it comes to your loading dock, we decided to put together a short list of rules to think about based on OSHA’s stated potential hazards, so that you can make your loading dock a safe one.

 Keep a Lookout for Wet, or Slippery Floor Surfaces.

-Keeping a close eye out for any potentially slippery surfaces is important in the world of loading docks, just a little bit of water, or a small spill can drastically affect the people that are working on the floor.
-Spills or wetness can affect loading dock equipment such as forklifts making it challenging for them to drive or move.
+Keeping a close eye out for any potentially slippery surfaces is important in the world of loading docks; just a little bit of water or a small spill can drastically affect the people who are working on the floor.
+Spills or wetness can affect loading dock equipment, such as forklifts, making it challenging for them to drive or move.

 Clean Up All Spills Immediately

-If you do see any sort of spill, no matter if its water or something else, be sure to clean them up immediately so as not to cause any accidents.
+If you do see any sort of spill, no matter if it’s water or something else, be sure to clean it up immediately so as not to cause any accidents.

 Report And Take Caution With Any Rain or Water Leaks